Protecting the Mallee's colourful Major Mitchell's Cockatoos

-Innovative work carving hollows into trees and controlling galahs has increased the survival chances of Victoria’s most important population of Major Mitchell’s Cockatoos at Pine Plains in Wyperfeld National Park.
+Innovative work carving hollows into trees and important control programs have increased the survival chances of Victoria’s most important population of Major Mitchell’s Cockatoos at Pine Plains in Wyperfeld National Park.

 The beautiful and colourful Major Mitchell’s Cockatoo is critically endangered in Victoria due to a decrease in its abundance and distribution after the 2014 fires in the Mallee.
 The fires destroyed 93 per cent of the known cavity bearing Slender Cypress Pines and more than two thirds of the Major Mitchell’s habitat.